5 Strongman Movements For A Stronger, Bigger, Leaner Physique

 The circus dumbbell press an old-time strongman movement.
-Despite it's name, it's a movement that every lifter should have in their repertoire.
-It's an impressive lift that hits the whole body.
+Despite it's name, it's a movement that every lifter should have in their repertoire. it's an impressive lift that hits the whole body.

 Adding the circus dumbbell press, or also known as the dumbbell clean and press, you'll ensure that that you're not all show and no go.
-And, throwing on a fat grip onto your dumbbell while increase your grip strength carrying over to the deadlift and your pull ups.
+And, throwing on a fat grip onto your dumbbell while increasing your grip strength carrying over to the deadlift and your pull ups.

 For 60 to 90 seconds per set, you'll clean the dumbbell from the ground to your shoulder, then press it overhead.
 To recover, you'll rack the dumbbell back to the shoulder and then back to the ground to repeat another rep. After 60 to 90 seconds, you'll not only be gassed, but you'll also have a wicked shoulder pump.

 Atlas StoneShouldering a stone is arguably the most iconic movement when it comes to strongman lifts.
 And it's known for good reason.
 There aren't many greater test of will, grit and full bodystrength to the atlas stone.
-Stone loads will build up your back, biceps, forearms and core.
+Stone loads will build up your back, biceps, forearms, and core.

 Your local sporting good store probably won't have atlas stones in stock.
 You'll have to order a mold online and make your own.
 But, since strongman lifts are getting popular there are some private sellers on Craigslist who sell atlas stones that they usually make in their garage.

 If you can't get your hands on a stone, the next best option will be a Zercher squat.
 If you've got a back that doesn't allow you to squat or shoulders that prevent you from racking the bar, the Zercher squat is a great alternative that can provide enough load to stimulate while influencing good movement pattern.